 PERSONAL SERVICE FOR EXTRATERRITORIAL JURISDICTION

-To the full extent authorized by the Constitutions of Arizona and the United States, a court may exercise personal jurisdiction over parties, whether located inside or outside of Arizona.
+To the full extent authorized by the Constitutions of Arizona and the United States, a court may exercise personal jurisdiction over parties inside or outside Arizona.
 The second option is a direct service.
 Arizona Process Service may be made outside the state, but within the United States, by a person authorized to serve Arizona Process Service under the law of the state where such Arizona Process Service is performed.

 SERVICE AND FILING OF PLEADINGS AND OTHER PAPERS

-When several defendants are served with summons and others are not, the plaintiff may proceed against those served or continue the action.
+When several defendants are served with a summons, and others are not, the plaintiff may proceed against those served or continue the action.
 The court may order the plaintiff to proceed against those served.

 SERVICE AFTER APPEARANCE

 A party’s attorney must be served if service is needed or permitted under these rules unless a court directs service to be made on the party.
 Attorneys and parties may be served by either handing over or sending copies of an order or leaving it with a court clerk if an address has not been found for the party.